addisonhall/generatepress-child/README.md

 Only one JavaScript file is present, `js/scripts.js`, for all of my javascript goodies.
 As of now it includes:

+- a small margin "fix" for the Lightweight Grid Columns plugin (see explanation below)
 - a simple scroll-to function for inline anchor links
 - a generic Google Maps function for Advanced Custom Fields (see Plugins below)